MithrilJS/mithril.js/docs/mithril.computation.md

 ### Integrating to legacy code

-If you need to add separate widgets to different places on a same page, you can simply initialize each widget as you would a regular Mithril application (i.e. use `m.render`, `m.module` or `m.route`).
+If you need to add separate widgets to different places on a same page, you can simply initialize each widget as you would a regular Mithril application (i.e. use `m.render`, `m.mount` or `m.route`).

 There's just one caveat: while simply initializing multiple "islands" in this fashion works, their initialization calls are not aware of each other and can cause redraws too frequently.
 To optimize rendering, you should add a `m.startComputation` call before the first widget initialization call, and a `m.endComputation` after the last widget initialization call in each execution thread.

 ```
 m.startComputation()

-m.module(document.getElementById("widget1-container"), widget1)
+m.mount(document.getElementById("widget1-container"), Widget1)

-m.module(document.getElementById("widget2-container"), widget1)
+m.mount(document.getElementById("widget2-container"), Widget2)

 m.endComputation()
 ```